-“Always a pioneer, Tony Roma’s led the movement for upscale casual dining concepts to franchise outside the United States in the 1980s and 1990s,” says Jonathan Benjamin, Vice President of Franchise Development for the U.S. and Canada.
-“We are excited about expanding in the United States and Canada and bringing our delicious ribs and our amazing customer experience to longtime, as well as new, fans.”
+“Always a pioneer, Tony Roma’s led the movement for upscale casual dining concepts to franchise outside the United States in the 1980s and 1990s,” says Ramon Bourgeois, CEO (Acting) and COO.
+“We are excited about expanding in the United States and Internationally and bringing our delicious ribs and our amazing customer experience to longtime, as well as new, fans.”

 The future of Tony Roma’s

 So what makes Tony Roma’s ribs better?
 We can’t really say much without giving away some major trade secrets, but it’s the result of our special cooking process that seals in the smoked flavor, and our selection of only premium rack cuts that are more tender and meatier than the ribs most other places use.
 Tony Roma’s has served award-winning ribs and mouthwatering grilled meats with signature sauces in a casual, friendly atmosphere for decades, and we’re excited to introduce a new generation of fans to our quality menu, inviting atmosphere and stellar customer service.